ospalh/3d-printing/yacs/description.md

 * Check that you have enough coins.
 The spreadsheet shows the number needed.
 Typically 8, 6 for thicker coins like 10 euro cent and up,
 * Go back to, wlog, the `yacs_2_arm` view
 * Check that the shown shape looks OK.
 There are view controls at the top
-* Check that in the tree view there are no exclamation marks as warknings
+* Check that in the tree view there are no exclamation marks as warnings
 * If the spinner looks good, select the last item, “spinner”.
 It should turn green in the main view.
 * Look for the dropdown in the tool bar and select “Mesh Design”
 * You should now have a “Meshes” menu.
 Select “Create mesh from shape …”